dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/migration/index.md

 ## Back up your projects

 The first step to migrating a project is to back up your project!
 If something goes wrong, you can restore your code to its original state by restoring your backup.
 Don't rely on tools such as the .NET Portability Analyzer to back up your project, even if they seem to.
-It's better to have a copy of the original project safely stored in the cloud or elsewhere on your computer.
+It's best to personally create a copy of the original project.

 ## NuGet packages

 If your project is referencing NuGet packages, you probably have a **packages.config** file in your project folder.
 With SDK-style projects, NuGet package references are configured in the project file.
 Visual Studio project files can optionally define NuGet packages in the project file too. .NET 5 doesn't use **packages.config** for NuGet packages.
 NuGet package references must be migrated into the project file before migration.

-To migrate the **packages.config** file, do the following:
+To migrate the **packages.config** file, do the following steps:

 01. In **Solution explorer**, find the project you're migrating.
 02. Right-click on **packages.config** > **Migrate packages.config to PackageReference**.